Best Practices for Year-End Business and Corporate Governance Compliance

 5. Renew business licenses and permits

-- Certain business activities may have triggered licensing changes, such as adding or closing a location, participating in a merger or acquisition, or adding a new product or service.
+Certain business activities may trigger licensing changes, such as adding or closing a location, participating in a merger or acquisition, or introducing a new product or service.
 If so, you may have to obtain additional licenses or cancel them.

 6. Income tax payment status